larseggert/bcp45bis/draft-eggert-bcp45bis.md

 # Security Considerations

-The IETF Chair, the IETF Executive Director, or a sergeant-at-arms {{SAA-SOP}}
-appointed by the Chair is empowered to restrict posting by a person, or of a thread, when the content is inappropriate and represents a pattern of abuse
+A sergeant-at-arms (SAA) appointed by the IETF Chair is empowered to restrict posting by a person, or of a thread, when the content is inappropriate and represents a pattern of abuse.
-{{SAA-UPC}}.
 They are encouraged to take into account the overall nature of the postings by an individual and whether particular postings are an aberration or typical.

+The sergeants-at-arms are intended to establish a self-moderation function on the community, by the community.
+The IETF Chair therefore SHOULD NOT appoint an SAA who is serving in a NomCom-appointed IETF leadership position.
+If an SAA is selected for such a position, they SHOULD consider stepping down as SAA.

+Apart from appointing SAAs, the IETF Chair SHOULD divorce themselves from the operation and management of the SAA team.
+This has been current practice for a number of years already, and the SAA team has independently created definitions of abuse patterns {{SAA-UPC}} and operating procedures {{SAA-SOP}} for them.

-Complaints regarding their decisions should be referred to the IAB.
+Because an SAA serves at the discretion of the IETF Chair - even if the IETF Chair is not otherwise involved in the operation of the SAA team - complaints regarding any SAA decisions should be referred to the IAB.

-# SAA Considerations for discussion

-The Sergeant-at-arms (SAA) team received some suggestions for a possible update to RFC3005.
-They are listed for further discussion:

-- IETF chair should not appoint an SAA from I* leadership

-- IETF chair should be divorced from the SAA team

-- IAB power to reverse SAA action needs be listed explicitly

 # IANA Considerations